spodell/Darkhorse2/README.txt

                 matches containing any of these terms in are discarded.
 Used to exclude uninformative sequences (e.g. "contaminant") and/or matches to "self", defined at desired level of granularity (e.g. strain, species, or genus).
+		An optional script has been provided to assist users in creating exclusion lists for species that have been assigned multiple taxonomy ids in the NCBI database:

+	    		Darkhorse2/bin/accessory_scripts/generate_dh_self_keywords.pl

           Optional parameters: